timothypage/chat-app/README.md

 	foreman start

-will start the web server
+will start the web server, head to http://localhost:5000

 # TODO